pfunks/TCTest/test_faq.md

 ## What is a blockchain?

+A public ledger of all transactions ever executed.
+It is essentially a distributed database where pieces of information are added in a sequence of small blocks, hence the name “block-chain.”

 ## What is the Steem blockchain?

 The Steem blockchain is an open source and publicly accessible database, that records all posts and votes, and distributes rewards across the network.